NeptuneHub/k3s-supreme-waffle/hardening/README.md

 sudo vim /etc/fail2ban/jail.d/99-custom.conf
 ```

-use this value but remember to put the exact loghpat of nextcloud.log (in mine for example I puth the path including the pvc dicretory)
+use this value if you have, in addition to SSH, also nextcloud and grafana (otherwise add/remove the service):

 ```
 [nextcloud]